beastmodeswag/FYP-IDS/README.md

 # To run the program
 sudo python main.py

+# An ip address should show up on the terminal(e.g http://127.0.0.1:5050)

-*Note: Remember to change the host address in the config.txt file to your ip address *Note: May not work on windows systems as the packet sniffer is set to sniff packets for unix-based systems
+# Remember to change the host address in the config.txt file to your ip address

+*Note: May not work on windows systems as the packet sniffer is set to sniff packets for unix-based systems